Constantine I, Prince of Armenia: His rule

-After his father’s death in 1095, Constantine extended his power eastward towards the Anti-Taurus Mountains.
-As an Armenian Christian ruler in the Levant, he helped the forces of the First Crusade maintain the siege of Antioch until it fell to the crusaders.
-The crusaders, for their part, duly appreciated the aid of their Armenian allies: Constantin was honored with gifts, the title of "marquis", and a knighthood.
+After his father’s death in 1095, the crusaders, for their part, duly appreciated the aid of their Armenian allies.

 The Chronographie of Samuel of Ani records that Constantine died soon after a lightning bolt struck his table in the fortress of Vahka.
 He was buried in Castalon.

 Marriage and children

 According to the Chronicle of Aleppo, his wife was descended from Bardas Phokas.